Data Wrangling

 5. Create a list called animals_list in which the first element contains the speed column of the animals DataFrame and the second element contains the color column of the animals DataFrame.

-1. In your data folder you should have a DataFrame called proj_summary which contains quality metric information for an RNA-seq dataset.
+1. In the data directory, you should have a table called project-summary.txt that contains quality metric information for an RNA-seq dataset.
 We have obtained batch information for the control samples in this dataset.
-Copy and paste the code below to create a DataFrame of control samples with the associated batch information:
+Copy and paste the code below to create DataFrames for the project summary and for the control samples with the associated batch information:

 proj_summary = pd.read_table("data/project-summary.txt",